flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[flancian]] +100
     - Could be useful for resolving non traditional URLs like Hyper, Gemini, Onion, etc...
     - [[Aram Zucker-Scharff]] MVP Idea:
-        - List your Go Link resolvers
+        - List your Go Link resolvers with any URL your browser can resolve
         - They provide /go/x mapping
-        - Browser extention pulls autocomplete from a sitemap of the /go/x providers
+        - Browser extention pulls autocomplete from a sitemap of the /go/x providers and lets you store local /go/x links.
+        - Does this exist?
+        - Could expand to archiving the links as well and then the /go/x provider

 ## [[2023-07-19]] ?